airaqi/payroll_assessment/README.md

 # Monthly Payroll Assessment

+First we would like to thank you for your interest in MideastSoft, and we wish you all the best in this assessment, and please consider this assessment as an introduction to yourself, so please make sure to introduce the best that you've got.

+Try to use your logic, and OOP and test, test, test.

+Good luck.

+## Assessment Requirements

-Company employees can be categorized into three categories with their relative ID's as follows:
+Company employees are categorized into three categories with their relative ID's as follows:

 1. Regular
 2. Part timer